tzole1155/ThreeDit/intro.md

 You can infer your's room geometry and donwnload the predicted point cloud by simply uploading a panorama image.

-Both models are available for downloading.
+Both data formats are available for downloading.

 **Notes**